trevorswan11/RemoveTheAnnoying/NEXTSTEPS.md

 - Want to test in game to see if players in the drivers/passenger seat of cruiser are counted as alive at the end of the game
     - If the game counts them as missing, either consistently or inconsistently, I will implement a fix to allow players in this position to be counted as on the ship.
 This will prevent wipes caused by clutch cruiser jumps last minute.
         - It seems that this is the case, and I will work on a fix.
 It may be a bug as it only happens sometimes.
-    - If the game considers them on the ship, which I doubt it does, I will obviously do nothing.
-- Config option to disable the ability to put on masks on the company building
-- Config option to enable infinite sprint on the company building (?)
-- Config option to enable godmode on the company building (?)
-    - This is less likely